-Based on the 2019 Chapter 94 Wasteload Management Report, MATW did not project a hydraulic overload for the five-year planning period (2020 through 2024).
+Based on the 2023 Chapter 94 Wasteload Management Report, MATW did not project a hydraulic overload for the five-year planning period (2024 through 2028).
 The projected average flow for 2024 is 0.1157 MGD.
 The projected average for the peak flows over three months in 2024 is 0.1283 MGD.
 Both flows are under the facilities hydraulic capacity of 0.374 MGD.
 The projected average organic loading for 2024 is 405 pounds per day and projected maximum monthly peak organic loading for 2024 is 591 pounds per day.
 Both organic projections mentioned above are under the facility's organic capacity of 1,081 pounds per day.
-For the years 2019 through 2024, MATW is anticipating growth from 993 EDU's to 1,133 EDUS.